rtviii/biodata-integration-proposal/public/Inquiry.md

 I decided to start with a GraphQL interface for EMBL to start committing data to a graph-database later on.
 I realize that it's a tiny constellation relative to the full range of disciplines that peer into biology and i'd appreciate as much as glimpse at other cases.
-If you had any experiences similar to the following, consider getting in touch:
+If you had any experiences similar to the following, please consider getting in touch:

  - an interface doesn't allow for *high-volume* data-fetching
  - some heuristic you use becomes invalid when you try to augument your dataset with a different type